 Not only do those with weak executive function encounter difficulty in school and in their daily life, but they face additional challenges because of how others may see them.

-The Importance Of Improving Executive Function Skills By Age
+Improving Executive Function Skills In Childhood

 If you lack adequate organizational ability past an age when it develops in most kids, then people might consider your behavior and actions to be intentional.
 They see a lack of motivation, a lack of trying.
 It’s just “who you are.”
 They may lack the awareness to think, “Well, that’s an executive function issue that will improve over time, and then she’ll perform very differently.”
 Weak executive functioning is not always an easy problem to diagnose, and behaviors associated with it may be misconstrued.
 Some may think that the problem could be easily fixed if the person would only try a little harder.
 To add to the challenge, many people with weak executive function are teenagers.
 So they’re also navigating the emotionally charged, impulsive, self-absorbed, at times self-destructive stage of adolescence.
 Just look at some of those studies that show electroencephalograms (EEGs) of the teenage brain.